-Ensure that all storage drive signal cables and power cables are connected correctly.
+• Ensure that all storage drive signal cables and power cables are connected correctly.

-• Ensure that the storage drive your computer starts up from is listed as the first startup device in the Setup Utility program.
-Refer to "Changing the startup device sequence permanently" on page 36.
+• Ensure that the storage drive the computer starts up from is listed as the first startup device in the Setup Utility program.
+Refer to "Changing the startup device sequence permanently" on page 32.

 Note: In rare cases, the storage drive with the operating system might get corrupted or damaged.
 In such cases, you might need to replace the storage drive.
-Refer to Chapter 7 "Installing or replacing hardware" on page 51.